mikependon/RepoDB/Docs/pages/connectionoperations.rst

 Below are the parameters:

 - **entity**: the entity object to be updated.
-- **where/whereOrPrimaryKey**: an expression to used when updating a record.
+- **where**: The query expression or primary key value to be used by this operation.
 - **commandTimeout (optional)**: the command timeout in seconds to be used on the execution.
 - **transaction (optional)**: the transaction object to be used when updating a data.
 - **trace (optional)**: the trace object to be used by this operation.